rorymurdock/rorymurdock.github.io/_posts/2019-11-23-Code-Coverage.md

 tags: Python DevOps
 ---

 So we've covered how to test our code but how do we know that we have tested all of our code?
-Coverage, by using black magic coverage is able to evalate which parts of your code were excecuted and which parts were not.
+Coverage, by using black magic coverage is able to evaluate which parts of your code were executed and which parts were not.

 ## Prerequisites